joeystevens00/libArgParse/README.md

 source libargparse.sh
 ```

 Then define the flags using setFlags.
-The expected syntax for setFlags is a comma seperated list where:
+The expected syntax for setFlags is a comma seperated list with 4 fields.
+ #### Field 1
-# is the flag to use
+Specifies the flag to use
+ #### Field 2
-# is the variable that the flag will manipulate.
+ Specifies the variable that the flag will manipulate.
+ #### Field 3
-# how the flag will manipulate the variable
+ Specifies how the flag will manipulate the variable
   * Options:
       * val - sets the variable to the paramater passed
       * bool - sets the variable equal to 1 (default 0)
+#### Fields 4

-4. sets if the flag is required or not
+Sets if the flag is required or not
    * Options:
       * 1 - Required
       * 0 - Not Required